 Depending on the flooring you have around your hot tub, it might get very slippery when guests get out of the tub.
 To avoid slipping, lay down non-skid mats or have the surrounding area treated with a waterproof sealant.

 Many of these tips might seem like common sense but it never hurts to remind hot tub owners about basic safety precautions.
-For more information about different hot tub models and styles, download our hot tub buyer’s guide.
+For more information about different hot tub models and styles, download our hot tub buyer’s guide, or visit us at our London hot tub store.